Notify me

 Artistic Movements That Affected Watch Aesthetics

 Over time, various style movements, such as Art Nouveau, Art Deco, and later modernist movements, influenced watch design.
-Each movement brought its own aesthetic principles, impacting the shapes, colors, and decorative elements of watches.
+Each movement brought its own aesthetic principles, impacting the shapes, colours, and decorative elements of watches.
 The evolution of watch design has been intricately linked to the broader artistic trends and movements of the time.

 Emerging in the late 19th century, Art Nouveau sought inspiration from natural forms and organic shapes.
 This movement influenced watch designs with flowing lines, intricate patterns, and delicate details.
 Watches from this period often featured elaborate engravings and curves, reflecting the overall ornamental and romantic characteristics of Art Nouveau.
 The Molnár Fábry Architectural Art Piece: